 The important thing to remember is that you should discuss your estate plan with an experienced Virginia estate planning attorney who will help you re-evaluate your plan, prepare and execute new documents, and make sure that your estate plan is complete and nothing has fallen through the cracks.
 This should be done as soon as possible to protect yourself as well as minor children.

 We know from experience that a successful attorney-client relationship depends on our ability to understand your needs and objectives.
-For more information about divorce and our estate planning services, contact our office today at 703.995.9900 or visit our website: www.MeloneLawPC.com.
+For more information about divorce and our estate planning services, contact our office today at 703.995.9900 or reach us online through our contact page.